Clock Barn Wedding Photographs with Sarah and Andrew

-The welcoming, loving service included readings from family and friends, a full choir with organist and a vicar with a tube of UHU!
+The welcoming, loving service included readings from family and friends.
+A full choir with organist and a vicar with a tube of UHU!
 From the moment that their eyes met in the church I don’t think I have ever seen a bigger smile on the face of a bride than on Sarah.

 The happy couple left the church to what can only be described as a cloud of confetti.
 Before we took a few group photographs Sarah’s mother presented her with a heart-warming present.
-Instead of the typical plastic ‘good luck’ horse shoe Sarah’s mum had cleaned up, painted and ribboned a real horse shoe that used to belong to Sarah’s favourite pet pony.
+Instead of the typical plastic ‘good luck’ horse shoe Sarah’s mum had cleaned up, painted and ribboned a real horse shoe.
+It used to belong to Sarah’s favourite pet pony.
 Again there were tears of joy on the horizon!

 Clock Barn Wedding Reception Photographs

 There were the three classic VW vans used as wedding transport to The Clock Barn.
-Sarah and Andrew also had the incredible foresight to hire two large green and yellow classic buses for their guests.
+Sarah and Andrew also had the foresight to hire two large green and yellow classic buses for their guests.

 A hat string hung with pegs for guests to place their finest head wear.
-A white bicycle held the wedding cards basket A huge table plan held a passport sized photographs of each of the guests- some much more embarrassing than others!
+A white bicycle held the wedding cards basket.
+A huge table plan held a passport sized photographs of each of the guests.
+Some much more embarrassing than others!